Voice to the Voiceless

 - Dr. Vicki Crawford, Ph.D, Director, The Morehouse College Martin Luther King, Jr. Collection

-- David Salk Mandel, Director, Exhibits and Design, The National Center for Civil and Human Rights, Inc.
+- Lauren Tate Baeza, Head of Content, The National Center for Civil and Human Rights, Inc.

-- Nicole A. Moore, Manager of Interpretation and School Programs, The National Center of Civil and Human Rights, Inc.
+- Nicole A. Moore, Manager of Education and Museum Content, The National Center of Civil and Human Rights, Inc.

-The gallery also features a photographed mural of Dr. King's bookshelf as it was left following his assassination.
-To view a list of the book titles provided by the AUC Woodruff Library Book Collection of the Morehouse College Martin Luther King Jr. Collection, click here.
+- View a list of the book titles provided by the AUC Woodruff Library Book Collection of the Morehouse College Martin Luther King Jr. Collection